 - Very lightly spray non stick spray inside your bundt pan and pour mixture in.

 - Bake for 40 minutes or until middle of bundt cake springs back when touched gently, get it right when it starts to spring back so it maintains it’s moisture and comes out really moist but all the way cooked thru.

-- Cool, gently flip over on to a cake plate, cut and serve.
+- Cool completely in pan, then gently flip over on to a cake plate and it should slide out.
+Cut with serrated knife and serve.
 Can squeeze some cream cheese frosting on the top!